I’m considering becoming a professional driver, but where do I start?

 If you’re the right person for the role, the career prospects are diverse, offering competitive pay, flexible working and variable work depending on the company you work for and the additional skills or licences you can obtain on top of your category licence.

-The earning potential for a Category C+E (Class 1) driver is usually between £22,000 – £40,000 depending on your licence category and shifts.
-This could rise to £50,000 for specialist tanker / ADR Drivers.
+Typical earning potential for an HGV driver is usually between £23,000 – £45,000 depending on your licence category, location and shifts.
+This could rise to £55,000 for specialist tanker / ADR Drivers.
+However, pay rates in the industry are on the rise.

 Today’s modern HGV vehicles are automatic, have intelligent cruise control, automatic braking and are cleaner (and quieter) than ever before.
 In fact, according to the Road Haulage Association (RHA) 50% of HGVs on the road are Euro VI – the cleanest emissions standard, and twenty trucks today make the same amount of noise as one truck from the 1970s.